Fushimi Inari Taisha | Kyoto Travel Guide

-The sanctuary is located at the base of Mount Inari and includes many minor sanctuaries that span the 4 kilometers to the top of the 233-meter high mountain.
-Each of the gates of the sanctuary (torii) has been donated by an individual or a Japanese business in the hope of receiving good luck and fortune.
+The sanctuary is located at the base of Mount Inari and includes many minor sanctuaries.
+They span the 4 kilometers to the top of the 233-meter high mountain.
+Each of the gates of the sanctuary (torii) has been donated by an individual or a Japanese business.
+This is done in the hope of receiving good luck and fortune.
 The donor’s name is written in black ink on the back of each gate.

 The Fushimi Inari Shrine is one of those must-sees for all tourists who come to Kyoto, and it is recommended to either come early in the morning or later in the evening to avoid the crowds and enjoy a quiet, ethereal experience.